kimocoder/pidcat/README.md

                         assertion failures
   --tee FILE_NAME       Besides stdout output, also output the filtered result
-                        (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME
+                        (after grep/grepv) to the file --tee-pidcat PIDCAT_FILE_NAME
-                        Besides stdout output, also output the unfiltered result (all pidcat-formatted lines) to the file --tee-adb ADB_OUTPUT_FILE_NAME
+                        Besides stdout output, also output the unfiltered original pidcat result (all pidcat-formatted lines) to the file
+  --tee-adb ADB_OUTPUT_FILE_NAME
                         Output original adb result (raw adb output) to the file